 Julian Heath Campbell, member of the railroad and public utilities commission of Tennessee, was born in Johnson City, Washington county, this state, on the 23d of May, 1885, and is a son of John Calhoun and Ann Hazeltyne Judson (Nelson) Campbell, both of whom were natives of this state, the father's birth having occurred in Hancock county, while the mother was born in Washington county.
 She is deceased.
 The father makes his home in Johnson City, where he is looking after his timber, mineral and real estate interests.
 He served as postmaster of Johnson City for fourteen years and was also mayor for a time.
 He occupied a place on the board of public education for many years and is widely recognized as one of the most prominent figures in connection with the business interests and public life of the community in which he makes his home.

-The graphics used on these pages, with the exception of the USGenWeb & TNGenWeb logos, unless otherwise noted are of my own recreation and are not to be used without my permission
+All information contained in this site has been generously donated and is owned by the submitter, it is for personal use and is not to be use for profit.
+This page was created by Carol Turner, former Hancock County TNGenWeb Coordinator.
+The graphics used on these pages, with the exception of the USGenWeb & TNGenWeb logos, unless otherwise noted are of her own recreation and are not to be used without her permission

 Copyright 2003 by Carol Turner.